Asia World Schools Debating Championship: Tournament Format

 AWSDC adapts the World Schools Style debate format which is a combination of the British Parliamentary and Australia-Asian formats.
 All debates are carried out in English only.
-Each team consists of 3-5 debaters who each make 8 minute speeches either as side proposition or side opposition for or against a motion respectively.
-AWSDC emphasises high quality debates and adjudicating in order to provide a platform for young student debaters to improve and achieve their full potential.
-We also encourage friendly competition where student debaters not only gain academic knowledge but also build friendships with people of diverse backgrounds.
+Each team consists of 3-5 debaters who each make 8-minute speeches either as side proposition or side opposition for or against a motion respectively.
+AWSDC emphasizes world-class debates and adjudicating in order to provide a platform for young student debaters to improve and achieve their full potential.
+It also encourages friendly competition where young debaters not only gain academic knowledge but also build friendships with people of diverse backgrounds.